 In this article, we will have explained the necessary steps to install and configure qBittorrent on Ubuntu 18.04 LTS.
 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-qBittorrent is a full-fledged BitTorrent client for Ubuntu that support BitTorrent techniques like Dynamic Host Tracking, Magnet links, bandwidth control and many more. qBittorrent available on all platforms: Windows, Linux, Mac OS X, and FreeBSD.
+qBittorrent is a full-fledged BitTorrent client for Ubuntu that supports BitTorrent techniques like Dynamic Host Tracking, Magnet links, bandwidth control, and many more. qBittorrent available on all platforms: Windows, Linux, Mac OS X, and FreeBSD.
 Also, available in 70 languages approximately.

 - uTorrent like user interface

 - Integrated search engine for searching torrent files over other Torrent search sites

 - qBittorrent Supports BitTorrent extensions such as Magnet links, Distributed hash table, peer exchange protocol, local peer discovery.

 - Has inbuilt web interface similar to regular GUI

 Step 1.
 First, before you start installing any package on your Ubuntu server, we always recommend making sure that all system packages are updated.

 Use the following command to install qBittorrent on Ubuntu system: